artisan-roaster-scope/artisan/_machines/hottop.md

   - slider control of fan and heater
   - button control of motor, door solenoid, and stirrer

-**Watch out!** For best performance, please start monitoring the roaster before pre-heating.
-Artisan doesn't monitor unsafe temperatures, so you should never leave the roaster alone.
+**Watch out!** Artisan doesn't monitor unsafe temperatures, so you should never leave the roaster alone.
 {: .notice--primary}